jnrl12098/Grocery_List_Generator/README.txt

 		  will not be automatically added to the grocery list;
         this is the user's responsibility now
-		likewise, if an item was added to the inventory list, this item is not automatically removed from the grocery list GUI Version 0.03
+		likewise, if an item was added to the inventory list, this item is not automatically removed from the grocery list
+	* this is more flexible for the user; say they still have Salt in their inventory but are running out, they could still choose to put Salt in their grocery list without the program messing with that GUI Version 0.03
 * implemented use of multiple lists (2 for now) that share one listbox
 * when switching between lists: